Effective Date: July 1, 2018 and applies to taxable years beginning after December 1, 2017

 Threshold: $100,000 or more or 200 or more separate transactions

 Measurement Date: Current or immediately preceding calendar year

-When You Need to Register Once You Exceed the Threshold: The first filing deadline is based on when the threshold was first met
+When You Need to Register Once You Exceed the Threshold: The first of the month following when the threshold is met

 Hawaii has enacted economic nexus legislation, effective July 1, 2018 and applicable to taxable years beginning after December 31, 2017.
 Per the legislation, a person is engaged in business in Hawaii and subject to general excise tax, whether or not the person has a physical presence in the state, if in the current or immediately preceding calendar year:

 (Act 41 (S.B.
 2514), Laws 2018, effective July 1, 2018, and applicable to taxable years beginning after 2017)

 UPDATE: On June 27, 2018, the Hawaii Department of Taxation issued an announcement about the South Dakota v.
 Wayfair decision.
 Hawaii’s legislation is effective July 1, 2018.